dianaprince/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It should now return the updated value of 2097152:
+It returns the updated value of `2097152`:

 ```shell
 1) "maxmemory"
 2) "2097152"
 ```

-Similarly, `maxmemory-policy` has also been updated:
+Check `maxmemory-policy`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-It now reflects the desired value of `allkeys-lru`:
+It returns the value of `allkeys-lru`:

 ```shell
 1) "maxmemory-policy"